Oumar Kalabane

 Oumar Kalabane (born 8 April 1981) is a Guinean former professional footballer who played as a defender.
-He represented the Guinea national team between 2000 and 2013.
+He played for the Guinea national team between 2000 and 2013.

 Club career

 Born in Conakry, Kalabane started his career with Hirondelles de Conakry in his native Guinea, before moving to Étoile de Guinée and then Étoile Sahel of Tunisia in 2000.
 After five years there, Kalabane was signed by AJ Auxerre of Ligue 1 where he spent two seasons, appearing in 20 league matches.

 He also played three seasons in the Turkish Süper Lig with Manisaspor.

 On 19 July 2012, Gabala FC announced the signing of Kalabane on a two-year contract.
 He made his debut for Gabala on 4 August 2012 in a 1–1 draw against Simurq.
 He scored his first and second goals for Gabala in their 4–1 home victory over Sumgayit on 25 August 2012.
 At the end of his first season Kalabane had played 29 games in all competitions, scoring two goals.

 After playing only three of the first 14 games of the 2013–14 season, Kalabane suffered a meniscus tear at his knee during training and underwent surgery at Acibadem Fulya Hospital.
 Kalabane was told he could leave Gabala in December 2013.